HMS Somerset (F82)

 HMS Somerset is a Type 23 frigate of the Royal Navy.
 She is the eleventh ship of the class to join the fleet since 1989.
 She was built by Yarrow Shipbuilders Ltd on the River Clyde, in Scotland and was launched in June 1994 by Lady Elspeth Layard, wife of then 2nd Sea Lord Admiral and Commander-in-Chief Naval Home Command Admiral Sir Michael Layard.
 She entered service in 1996.
 Lady Layard is the ship's sponsor.
 She is named after the Dukedom of Somerset.

 The fourth Somerset to serve in the Royal Navy, she has inherited four battle honours from previous ships of the name; Vigo Bay (1702), Velez Malaga (1704), Louisburg (1758) and Quebec (1759).
 The previous ships all served during the 18th century and ensured that the name Somerset played a significant part in that period of naval history.

 Somersets home port is HMNB Devonport.
 The ship has the Freedom of the City of Wells and is also affiliated with the County of Somerset, the Worshipful Society of Apothecaries, the 2nd and 4th Battalions of The Rifles (inherited from affiliation with the Royal Green Jackets), TS Weston and TS Queen Elizabeth Sea Cadet Units, Downside, Baytree and Helles Schools, Bridgwater College and the Somerset Legion House of The Royal British Legion.
 The 19th Duke of Somerset takes a keen interest in the ship and is a regular visitor, and the ship also hosted Harry Patch, Simon Weston (in place of Johnson Beharry) and Marcus Trescothick whilst docked at Avonmouth for a remembrance service to launch the 2008 British Legion Poppy Appeal.

 She is the first British warship to be fitted with, and to live fire, the Naval Strike Missile.

+HMS Somerset was used in the James Bond film, Tomorrow Never Dies, as the fictional HMS Devonshire, named after the neighbouring British county to Somerset.